Skip to content

 What to Avoid During an Audit

 1. Analysis paralysis.
-The audit should deliver priorities, not a list of 200 things to do.
-Focus on the 10-15 most important findings.
+The audit should produce priorities, not a list of 200 things to do.
+Focus on the 10-15 findings that actually matter.

 2. Audit without action.
-The audit is not the goal — it's a means to an end.
-If you do an audit and don't implement changes, it's a waste of time.
+The audit isn't the goal — it's a means to one.
+Run the audit and skip the changes, and it doesn't matter how good the report looks; it was a waste of time.

 5. One-time audit.
 The audit should be repeated every 6-12 months.
-The digital landscape changes fast.
+The digital landscape changes faster than most companies keep up with.

 When Is It Worth Hiring a Specialist